-9.3 Community Aesthetic Features
+9.3 Community Aesthetic Features (CAF)

 Communities may have an active interest in placing aesthetic features on the Department's right-of-way.
-Community Aesthetic Features on the Department's right-of-way require a Community Aesthetic Feature Agreement (Form Number 625-010-10) between the local governmental entity and the Department.
-Community Aesthetic Feature projects shall meet the environmental demands of the roadside and the Department requirements governing safety, access, and maintenance of the highway.
+Community Aesthetic Feature projects shall meet the Department's requirements governing safety, access, and maintenance of the highway.